cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/04b-securing-with-calico.md

 This will give you the IP address you appear to be coming from for a public site.

-## Confirm yo ucan still access the cluster
+## Confirm you ucan still access the cluster

 Confirm that if you run the following command